RockefellerArchiveCenter/project_electron/content/about.md

 permalink: /about/
 ---

+Project Electron is an effort that includes contributions and collaboration from staff across all program areas of the [Rockefeller Archive Center](https://rockarch.org/), with leadership from the Digital Strategies Team.

 In line with our [project value](/project-values/) to "create reproducible and modular deliverables", our work is open-source and built on existing archival standards and practices.
 We seek to benefit our community of practice and encourage anyone to use any piece of the Project Electron infrastructure.

 <div class="container">